mark-hahn/package-cop/lib/help.md

 A detail box appears on the right for the selected problem.
 At the top of the detail box, under the problem name, the date/time of the last activity is shown.
 Also shown is the current state of the problem resolution.
 Specifically it shows how many packages installed have been cleared, i.e. shown to not be the cause of the problem.
 The goal is to increase that number until only the package causing the problem remains.

 The `Report Result` buttons are used to record results of tests.
 The `Problem Occurred` button should be clicked immediately after the problem has been observed.
-On the other hand the `Passed Test` button should only be used when a conclusive test has shown the error isn't happening.
+On the other hand the `Test Passed` button should only be used when a conclusive test has shown the error isn't happening.

 And finally the `Edit Problem` buttons allow renaming and deleting the problem.